List of Marvel Comics characters: M: Manikin

+Manowar

+Manowar is a character appearing in American comic books published by Marvel Comics.

+Manowar is a jellyfish-like creature of unknown origins.
+It was sent by the Brand Corporation to claim Atlantis for them only to be defeated by Namor.

+Manowar later became a member of the Fathom Five.

 Manphibian

 Manslaughter

+Manslaughter is a character appearing in American comic books published by Marvel Comics.

-Manslaughter is a supervillain, an assassin by trade and a psychopath by nature.
+Manslaughter is an assassin by trade and a psychopath by nature.
 He appeared for the first time in Defenders #133 (July 1984).
 He is assigned by a drug czar to assassinate the Defenders.
 He invades their Rocky Mountain headquarters, and stalks and nearly kills them.
 He is turned over to the police in Elijah, Colorado.
 Manslaughter aids the Defenders and the Interloper in battle against Moondragon and the Dragon of the Moon.
 He joins his life force with Andromeda, the Valkyrie, and Interloper to drive the Dragon of the Moon from Earth, and his body turns to dust.
 With the others, they later take on host bodies of living persons, and assist Doctor Strange in battling and crushing the Dragon of the Moon.
 Manslaughter has minor psionic talents, telepathic powers enabling him to perceive the activity of the autonomic nervous systems of other people.
 He can use this to influence the peripheral vision and subliminal hearing of others, making him invisible and virtually inaudible from a person's peripheral senses.

 Manta

+Manta is a character appearing in American comic books published by Marvel Comics.

 Manta is a member of the Shi'ar Imperial Guard.
 Created by Chris Claremont and John Byrne, she first appeared in The Uncanny X-Men #137 (September 1980).
 Manta possesses the power of flight.
 Manta's eyes only perceive heat (as in infrared radiation), allowing her to see in the dark.
 She can generate blinding flashes of white or blue light.
-Her species experiences memory in a manner different from that of most other species.

-She has fought the X-Men on multiple occasions.
-She first fought the X-Men in the Shi'ar Empire's attempt to police the Phoenix Force.

-She was with the Guard when they come into conflict with a rogue Space Knight named Pulsar and an alien named Tyreseus.
-After a large battle which also involved Rom and other Space Knights — which led to the deaths of four new Guardsman — Pulsar and Tyreseus were defeated.

-Later, when Deathbird became Empress, Astra commanded the entire Imperial Guard, including Manta, to fight the combined forces of the Starjammers and Excalibur on Earth so that she could claim the power of the Phoenix Force for herself.
-The Guard were forced to retreat when Deathbird was put in danger.
-Some time later War Skrulls impersonating Charles Xavier and the Starjammers depose Deathbird and restored Lilandra Neramani to the throne.
-Deathbird ceded the empire back to Lilandra as she had grown bored of the bureaucracy.

-Manta was again part of the Imperial Guard missions "Operation: Galactic Storm" and "Starblast."

-Later during New X-Men, she fought the X-Men under the manipulation of Cassandra Nova.
-In the latter, Manta sought out Jean Grey, confident she could defeat Phoenix while armed with psychic armor, but Grey easily bested her in hand-to-hand combat.